gear-foundation/gear-wiki/docs/api/tooling/react-hooks.md

 ## Cookbook

 :::info
-In order for these hooks to work, they must be wrapped in the appropriate Providers in the react app.
+In order for these hooks to work, app must be wrapped in the appropriate Providers.
 As it is presented in the [example](https://github.com/gear-tech/gear-js/blob/main/utils/create-gear-app/gear-app-template/template/src/hocs/index.tsx).
 If you use `cga`, then all the necessary environment has already been provided.
 :::

 ### useApi